Pitfall trap

 A pitfall trap is a trapping pit for small animals, such as insects, amphibians and reptiles.
-Pitfall traps are a sampling technique, mainly used for ecology studies and ecologic pest control.
+Pitfall traps are a sampling technique, mainly used for ecology studies and ecological pest control.
 Animals that enter a pitfall trap are unable to escape.
 This is a form of passive collection, as opposed to active collection where the collector catches each animal (by hand or with a device such as a butterfly net).